This photo, dated, June 19, 1919, is of Henry Westall preparing to take off from Baird’s Bottom in his plane the Asheville.

 History Oby Morgan June 18, 2024

-Known as Biard's Bottom, Asheville’s first landing strip was the land that was later flooded to create Beaver Lake.
+Known as Baird's Bottom, Asheville’s first landing strip was the land that was later flooded to create Beaver Lake.

 Prior to 1923, Beaver Lake was known as Baird Bottom.
 It was a meadow where cows grazed quite uneventfully.
 Then on April 18, 1911, according to the Asheville Citizen-Times, Lincoln Beachey a pioneer American aviator and barnstormer–ceremoniously flew into town to show off his famous aerial stunts over Baird Bottom for the citizens of Asheville.
 That day, although for a brief moment in aviation history, Baird Bottom was Asheville's first unofficial airport.